Matayen

-Matayen is a village in Drass tehsil in Kargil district of the Indian union territory of Ladakh.
-The village is located around 21 kilometer's from drass and around 81 kilometres from the district headquarters Kargil.Its only village in ladakh where Kashmiri is spoken and Kashmiri peoples are being lived.
+Matayen is a village in Drass tehsil in Drass district of the Indian union territory of Ladakh.
+The village is located around 21 kilometer's from drass.Its only village in ladakh where Kashmiri is spoken and Kashmiri peoples are being lived.

 Demographics

 According to the 2011 census of India, Matayen had 239 households.
 The literacy rate of Matayen village is 62.86%.
 In Matayen, Male literacy stands at 62.86% while the female literacy rate was 49.36%.